bajoski34/Flutterwave-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Accept Credit card, Debit card and Bank account payment directly on your store with the Flutterwave's Rave payment gateway for Wordpress Woo commerce.
+Accept Credit card, Debit card and Bank account payment directly on your store with the Flutterwave for Wordpress Woo commerce.

 == Description ==

-Accept Credit card, Debit card and Bank account payment directly on your store with the official Rave payment gateway for Woo commerce.
+Accept Credit card, Debit card and Bank account payment directly on your store with the official Flutterwavefor Woo commerce.

-Rave is available in:
+Flutterwave is available in:

 * __Nigeria__
 * __Ghana__